Bruce Brown NBA Playoffs Player Props: Nuggets vs. Heat

 Bruce Brown Insights vs. the Heat

-- The Heat give up 41.9 rebounds per contest, ranking sixth in the NBA.
+- The Heat allow 41.9 rebounds per contest, ranking sixth in the NBA.

-- The Heat are the 14th-ranked squad in the league, conceding 25.6 assists per game.
+- The Heat are the 14th-ranked team in the NBA, giving up 25.6 assists per game.

-- The Heat are the 28th-ranked team in the NBA at allowing threes, conceding 13.1 made 3-pointers per game.
+- Allowing 13.1 made 3-pointers per game, the Heat are the 28th-ranked squad in the league.

 Bruce Brown vs. the Heat